preluis/Analytics-Case/README.md

 ## Usage

 ### For SQL resolution:
+Follow the below steps to resolve SQL:

-1. Clone the repository from GitHub: https://github.com/preluis/Analytics-Case.git or download the drive folder
+1. Clone the repository from GitHub: https://github.com/preluis/Analytics-Case.git or download the drive folder.
 2. Open SQLite Studio and load the existing database "db", from drive or GitHub folder.
 3. Execute from SQLite the provided SQL script in the database to create the tables and load the data.

 ### For Python resolution:
+Follow the below steps to resolve the issue using Python:

 1. Open Jupyter Lab and navigate to the project directory.
 2. Open the Python file (script.ipynb) and follow the script guidane, make sure to adjust the db path in the code.
 3. Run the Python file to perform data queries and analysis.